Digital-Business-Council/Interoperability-Framework/docs/technicalspecifications.md

 Table 1 - Summary of Technical Specifications

-The above specifications are all further described in the documents outlined in Section 5 and can be implemented using commercial or Open Source software. ##4.2 Service Details
+The above specifications are all further described in the documents outlined in Section 5 and can be implemented using commercial or Open Source software.

 ##4.2 Service Details